 Ways to get your first credit card

-When you’re at the beginning of your credit journey, there aren’t that many credit card options available to you.
-When you have a short credit history (or none at all), credit card issuers don’t have the data to assess how much of a credit risk you are.
+Once you feel confident about using your first card, it’s time to start weighing your options.
+If you’re a credit newcomer, you probably won’t have access to most credit cards because issuers don’t have the data to assess how much of a credit risk you are.
 Still, there’s a couple of ways you can get access to your first credit card account.

 Become an authorized user